grain-lang/grain-lang.org/src/constructs/numbers.md

 let oneBillion = 1_000_000_000
 ```

-In addition to decimal numbers, integers can be written in hexadecimal, octal, and binary:
+In addition to decimal notation, integers can be written in hexadecimal, octal, and binary:

 ```grain
 // hexadecimal